-Assuming 9 wells would be developed under the lease sale RFD, based on a maximum of 3 million gallons per well completion job, total water needs is estimated to be approximately 27 million gallons.
-According to the water availability information contained in the Hydraulic Fracturing white paper, adequate water supplies are available to support future development.
+Assuming 155 wells under Alternative 2 and 112 wells under Alternative 3 would be developed under the lease sale RFD, based on a maximum of 5 million gallons per well completion job (as derived from the Hydraulic Fracturing

+White Paper), total water needs is estimated to be approximately 560-775 million gallons.
+According to the water availability information contained in the Hydraulic Fracturing White Paper, adequate water supplies are available to support future development based on the most recent Wyoming Water Development Commission's water plans.
 The exact source of water and groundwater availability will be further reviewed at the time an APD is submitted.
-The BLM encourages the use of recycled water for completion operations when possible, rather than relying on freshwater sources for oil and gas extraction.
+The BLM encourages the use of recycled water for completion operations when possible, rather than relying on freshwater sources for oil and gas extraction which is the assumption used in the White Paper.